 This project is funded by the Illinois Juvenile Justice Commission, utilizing Office of Juvenile Justice and Delinquency Prevention (OJJDP) funds, and is a complex, multi-phase study evaluating the implementation, process, and impact of recent changes to the Juvenile Court Act in Illinois.
 The project involves the study of processes by which individuals and agencies impacted by the Act's legislative changes understand the major statutory provisions and the extent to which local implementation efforts are consistent across the state.
 The project also involves the collection of statewide juvenile arrest data from local law enforcement agencies.
-A final report was submitted to the Juvenile Justice Commission and advisory board members for their review.
-Revisions are underway and the final report is expected by the end of March 2002.
+A final report was published in March 2002.
 Three On Good Authority publications based on the full report are also planned.